 I. COVER PAGE

-Project Name: Denver Smart
+Project Name: Denver Smart City Program

-City Program

 Previously Incurred Project Cost: \$200,000

 Future Eligible Project Cost: \$0.00

 Total Project Cost: \$12,000,014

 ATCMTD Request: \$6,000,007

-Total Federal Funding (including \$6,000,007
+Total Federal Funding (including ATCMTD): \$6,000,007

-ATCMTD):

-Are matching funds restricted to a No

-specific project component?
-If so,
+Are matching funds restricted to a specific project component?
+If so, which one?
+No

-which one?

-State(s) in which the project is Colorado
+State(s) in which the project is located: Colorado

-located:

-Is the project currently programmed No, the project

-in the: is not currently
+Is the project currently programmed in the: Transportation Improvement Program (TIP) Statewide Transportation Improvement Program (STIP) MPO Long Range Transportation Plan State Long Range Transportation Plan No, the project is not currently programmed into any of the plans listed.

-Transportation Improvement programmed

-Program (TIP) into any of the

-Statewide Transportation plans listed.

-Improvement Program (STIP)

-MPO Long Range

-Transportation Plan

-State Long Range

-Transportation Plan